-81. Whether the information in a loan file was fully documented, or whether it was instead approved pursuant to a reduced or no-documentation procedure, was material.
+104. Whether the information in a loan file was fully documented, or whether it was instead approved pursuant to a reduced or no-documentation procedure, was material to Western & Southern.
 Reduced-documentation loans are riskier because the borrower provides less substantiating information for items such as his or her income and assets.
-With less confirmation, it is more likely that there are errors or misrepresentations in the loan file.
+With less documentation, it is more likely that there are errors or misrepresentations in the loan file.